 A Quick Summary

-Arlo Baby is now available from Amazon for $249.
+Arlo Baby is now available on Amazon (Check latest price).
 It includes the baby monitor plus one character skin of your choice.
 A larger kit, which will include the tablet for monitoring and a table mount will also be available in the future.